nathaliasilvac/BPL/README.md

  ## Installation
 Download the script Interface_location.py.
 Execute the Python file from the Python console or any other console, such as Spyder.

+## Manual
+For support, email me at nsilva@cimne.upc.edu

 ## Support
 For support, email me at nsilva@cimne.upc.edu